Editorial: This guide was last updated October 19th, 2022.

 - Look for website backdoors in webroot and uploads folders

 - Replace any modified WordPress core files, or replace them all for good measure

 - Check your theme’s header and functions file, or any other recently modified content with a backup

 - Remove any bogus administrator users

 And, of course, ensure that all software on your website is up to date and patched!
-You’ll also want to look into employing some basic hardening for your WordPress administrator dashboard to help prevent reinfections, and of course update all of the administrator and other important website passwords.
+You’ll also want to look into employing some basic hardening for your WordPress admin dashboard to help prevent reinfections, and of course update all administrator, sFTP, and database passwords.